projectara/greybus-spec/source/module_info.rst

 This descriptor describes a CPort implemented within the module.
 Each CPort is associated with one of the module's interfaces, and has an ID unique for that interface.
-Every CPort defines the protocol used by the AP to interact with the CPort.
+Every CPort defines the protocol used by the AP Module to interact with the CPort.
 A special control CPort shall be defined for every interface, and shall be defined to use the *Control Protocol*.
 The Cport Descriptor is defined in Table :num:`table-cport-descriptor`.
 The details of these protocols are